This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 |10:00pm||One final chance to get it all out before bed time!||Pee and Poop!|

 QUICK RECOMMENDATION: If this is your first puppy or if you need a brush up on your puppy training skills we highly recommend reading Puppies for Dummies.
 It will give you a good foundation on how to raise and train a puppy.
 In fact, Puppies for Dummies is the first puppy book I read before bringing home my rescue pup, Linus.

 How Often Should My Puppy Pee And Poop?

 Okay, folks did you total everything up?
 If you’re not keeping score then I have a tally for you:

 - Poop = 6 times a day

-You’re puppy’s potty schedule will most certainly be different then the one above, but you’ll notice as you put together your own puppy potty journal that there is definitely some predictability when it comes to when your puppy will pee and poop.
+Your puppy’s potty schedule will most certainly be different than the one above, but you’ll notice as you put together your own puppy potty journal that there is definitely some predictability when it comes to when your puppy will pee and poop.

 By the way, remember that I’m not your vet so if you think you’re puppy is having bowel problems or issues with bladder control then please visit your veterinarian for a thorough health examination of your puppy.

 We Like: Beef Collagen Sticks - All of our pups love to bite, nip, and chew.
 We love using Collagen Sticks to help divert these unwanted behaviors.

 - BEST PUPPY TOY